benyap/firestore-backfire/README.md

 - Control which collections are imported/exported
 - Control which documents are imported/exported based on path
 - Control the depth of subcollections to import/export
-- Import/export data from local directories
+- Import/export data from local files
-- (WIP) Import/export data from remote sources such as Google Cloud Storage or S3
+- Import/export data from Google Cloud Storage
+- (WIP) Import/export data from S3

 #### ⚠️ Project is a WIP

-This project is still under development and may contain bugs.
+This project is still under development.
+It has an unstable API and may contain bugs.
 Not recommended for production use yet.

 ## Installation